Ford Edge: Third generation (CDX706; 2023)

-The third-generation Edge was revealed on February 23, 2023 for the Chinese market as the Ford Edge L as a replacement for the China exclusive Ford Edge Plus, and is built by Ford's Chinese joint venture partner Changan Ford.
+The third-generation Edge was revealed on February 23, 2023 for the Chinese market as the Ford Edge L (锐界 (ruì jiè)) as a replacement for the China exclusive Ford Edge Plus, and is built by Changan Ford, a joint venture between Ford and Changan Automobile.
 It is a mid-size SUV with three rows of seats, available with gasoline and hybrid powertrains.

 The body grows in length and is 22.1 cm longer than the previous generation Edge, and 12.2 cm longer than the Edge Plus.
 The updated exterior styling elements including LED headlights, optional two-tone black roof, C-pillar 'fin' design, and a triple horizontal light stripe motif in both the DRLs and taillights.

 The interior is notable for its expansive screens.
 A 12.3 in screen placed behind a slightly squared off steering wheel serves as the digital gauge cluster.
 A 13.2 in touchscreen is used as the standard infotainment system.
 An optional 27 in 4K touchscreen sits atop the center and passenger side of the dashboard, where the left half serves as the vehicle's infotainment system, while the right half is the passenger entertainment screen.
 Underneath the screens, a narrow air vent with copper accents spans the dashboard.
 The center console contains a large cubby with a sliding cover at the front, with the gear selector next to an optional wireless charging pad sitting behind it.

 Seating is either in a 2-3-2 or 2-2-3 arrangement; the 2-3-2 arrangement is standard, with flat folding second row seats.
 The optional 2-2-3 arrangement features captain's chairs in the second row, which have optional power adjustment, heating and ventilating, and can recline to become nearly flat with an extending leg rest.
 Seating surfaces are either a combination of fabric and leather, or full leather and features two-toned colors on all trims.

-Other features include standard three-zone independent climate control, optional Level 2 autonomous driving features, interior ambient lighting, active noise cancellation, 4G network connectivity and OTA updates, optional head-up display, optional panoramic sunroof, and optional Bang & Olufsen audio system.
+Other features include standard three-zone independent climate control, optional Level 2 sem-autonomous driving features, interior ambient lighting, active noise cancellation, 4G network connectivity and OTA updates, optional head-up display, optional panoramic sunroof, and optional Bang & Olufsen audio system.